puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

   if $foo =~ 'bar' { do something } # This works in Puppet 3, but not Puppet 4.
   ```

-  I'd recommend tracking all of your work in some sort of ticketing system.
-That way you'll have somewhere to attach reports and you can make your fix branches named after the ticket.

 ### 2. Create a new branch off of `future_production` that is named after the issue being fixed